Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 The illustration below contrasts the memory access patterns.
 A materializing baseline writes the full score matrix to HBM, reads it back for softmax, writes the probability matrix, and reads it again for the final multiply.
 FlashAttention streams small tiles through SRAM and saves only row-wise statistics.

-The diagram shows the two paths side by side.
+The two paths split on where attention state lives.
 On the left, the materializing path makes multiple round-trips to HBM for the intermediates.
 On the right, FlashAttention processes small blocks in fast SRAM and writes back the output and compact row statistics.

 The illustration below visualizes the data flow: Q, K, and V blocks stream from large HBM into the small SRAM workspace, where only the current tile and running statistics are kept.